Taokt/Quest2ROS2/README.md

     source install/setup.bash
     ```

-8. Quick varify: One way to varify the success building of `Quest2ROS2` package is to try run VR input simulator inclueded in file `simulationInput.py`.
+8. Quick varify: One way to varify the success building of `Quest2ROS2` package is to try run VR input simulator inclueded in file `SimulationInput.py`.
 It publishes simulated Quest controller data at 30 Hz, including button states, hand pose and velocity.
 Try it with:

     ```
-    ros2 run q2r_bringup simulationInput
+    ros2 run q2r2_bringup SimulationInput
     ```

     Optional modes: